sephpace/neato/README.md

 # Neato

-Neato is an implementation of NEAT ([Neuro-Evolution of Augmenting Topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf)).
+Neato is an implementation of NEAT ([NeuroEvolution of Augmenting Topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf)).
 It can be used to evolve simple neural networks to accomplish a specific task.

 ## Contents